Tutorial: How to Create an Excellent Content Brief for Writers

 A brief gives them a rough direction.
 For example, some writer notes for a "ten critical SEO tips for 2022" post might include 8, 9, or even all 10 of the tips you want.
 If you don't specify the suggestions, your writer has to come up with them, and they might not cover what you want.
 So, providing the information you wish to include ensures that it's included.

-Second Example of Topics
+Second Example Of Topics

 If you have a group of ten writers create an article on the same topic, you'll probably get different tips in every piece.
 A brief helps keep writers focused on the points you want to drive home and bring it closer to what you had in mind.